John Bryan Hicks (1932–2021) was an architect, photographer, railway enthusiast and most importantly my Dad.

 I've had a focus for getting this font ready, as I wanted to use it on the Order of Service for his funeral.
 Due to print lead times, it had to be an earlier version that was spaced a bit tight, but it came out well:

-You can download the font for free in the Hicks.design shop, but there is a suggested donation to Parkinsons UK.
+You can download the font for free in the Hicks.design shop, but if you use and enjoy it, please consider donating to Parkinsons UK in his memory.